-Table 12.
+Table 14.
 Input data for Probabilistic downscaling of CAMS air quality model data.

-Dataset Summary Format(s) CAMS European air quality analysis and forecasts This dataset provides daily air quality analyses and forecasts for Europe (east boundary=25.0° W, west=45.0° E, netCDF south=30.0° N, north=72.0° N) at a spatial resolution of 0.1 degrees (ca. 10km).
+Dataset Summary Format(s) CAMS European air quality analysis and forecasts This dataset provides daily air quality analyses and forecasts for Europe (east boundary=25.0° W, west=45.0° E, south=30.0° N, north=72.0° N) at a spatial resolution of 0.1 degrees (ca. 10km).
 The set of atmospheric variables includes particulate matter, pollen, ozone, dust, CO, NO, SO2, NO2 and ammonia.
 The downscaling service currently uses only surface data.
-Other vertical levels may be incorporated depending on user need.
-CAMS global (re- )analysis The EAC4 reanalysis.
+Other vertical levels may be incorporated depending on user need. netCDF CAMS global (re- )analysis The EAC4 reanalysis.
 The downscaling service currently uses only surface data.
 Other vertical levels may be incorporated depending on user need and/or impact on downscaled field quality. netCDF Sentinel-2 The use of Level-2A Sentinel-2 image data for identification of pollution hotspots is currently being investigated.
 Satellite-retrieved aerosol optical depth (AOD) can be correlated to aerosol conditions over urban environments at a fine scale.
 Furthermore, it has been demonstrated that data from the Sentinel-2 MultiSpectral Instrument can be used to detect and quantify anomalously large methane point sources.
-GeoTIFF (can be the output of the Sentinel-2 pipeline described for the "Security" domain above) Sentinel-5P The Copernicus Sentinel-5 Precursor mission provides atmospheric measurements of air quality and atmospheric composition (aerosol, ozone, NO2, CH4, CO, HCHO and SO2) with high temporal and spatial resolution (7 x 7 km at nadir resolution).
-Sentinel-5P NO2 total columns are assimilated operationally into the CAMS-IFS 4D-Var model.
-The data are available in near-real-time (within three hours of sensing, except for total ozone which has a 24hrs delay). xml (header) and netCDF (data) CDS weather data The Climate Data Store (CDS, http://cds.climate.copernicus.eu ) is the operational data access portal of the Copernicus Climate Change Service (C3S), which is implemented by ECMWF on behalf of the European Commission.
-It provides access to the C3S portfolio of products through a web interface and API. netCDF, GRIB https://amt.copernicus.org/articles/14/2771/2021/ and https://www.esa.int/Applications/Observing the Earth/Copernicus/Sentinel-5P/Mapping high-resolution methane emissions from space https://sentinel.esa.int/web/sentinel/sentinel-data-access
+GeoTIFF (can be the output of the Sentinel-2 pipeline described for the "Security" domain above) Sentinel-5P The Copernicus Sentinel-5 Precursor mission provides atmospheric measurements of air quality and atmospheric composition (aerosol, ozone, NO2, CH4, CO, HCHO and SO2) with high temporal and spatial resolution (7 x 7 km at nadir xml (header) and netCDF (data)